 Forged stainless steel sculptures combine strength, beauty, and artistic craftsmanship.
 Their curves are smoother, their forms are more expressive, and their visual impact is stronger than many other metal fabrication methods.

-Although the forging process is more complex and can slightly increase the cost, the result is a sculpture with greater artistic value and long-lasting durability.
-For modern architecture, landscape design, and public art projects, forged stainless steel sculptures remain one of the most striking and elegant choices.
+Although forging is more complex and can slightly increase cost, the result is a sculpture with higher artistic value and long-lasting durability.
+For modern architecture, landscape design, and public art projects, forged stainless steel sculptures remain one of the most elegant and striking choices.